 Purchasing some pots and plants contributes a nice pop of color, particularly if you are selling a home in winter.
-You do not have to have the rarest flowers or plants to make the space look fresh and alive.
+You don't need to have the rarest flowers or plants to make your Franklin area space look fresh and alive.
 Select native flora that has been grown locally, because it will be hardier, easier to care for, and often less expensive.

 Indoor plants should be positioned in a place where they will get adequate natural lighting each day.
 If you worry that you might inadvertently kill the plant with too much care, ask a gardening expert about species that are more forgiving.

 You may not have the means to beef up your heating and air conditioning before you sell, but you can put an energy-efficient face on the whole system.
 Old thermostats are easy to spot.
 The plastic on the exterior of the thermostat can fade or accumulate dust.
 Fortunately, you can add an entirely new programmable thermostat for as little as $25, although you may choose to spend up to $100 for higher-end models that may offer some smart home features.

 As an added bonus, programmable thermostats will actually increase the home’s energy efficiency.
 That way, you can present it as a genuine, not superficial, home improvement.

 Home staging involves a lot of decisions about repairing or replacing certain items.
 Sure, you could replace all of your doors or your home’s exterior, but that costs many thousands of dollars.
 A few coats of paint on your doors might be all you need to really change up your home’s appearance inside and out.
 Take the time to clean each door, sand down any chips, and spend a little extra for some primer.
 The end result may update your home more than you expected.